-The consent holder must undertake all activities authorised by these consents in general accordance with the descriptions and plans submitted with the application or as modified through the hearing/decision process-plans referenced in Tables 1-A and 1-B below...
+The consent holder must undertake all activities authorised by these consents in general accordance with the descriptions and plans plans referenced in Tables 1-A and 1-B below.
 In the event of any inconsistency between this information and these conditions, the conditions must prevail.
+Works/activities authorised by these consents must be undertaken in general accordance with the application received by {Council} on | XXXX| date6 October 2022 and all supporting information, including the following documents and plans (including as amended through the application and hearing process).
+If there is any conflict between the relevant documents/plans and these conditions of consent, these conditions of consent prevail.